Curator: Duygu Tarkan

 Content Development: Şeyda Çetin

 Çatalhöyük is a Neolithic settlement, located in the Konya plain, in central Turkey.
 It has been excavated under the directorship of Ian Hodder since 1993 and has resulted in universally significant research.
-The exhibition project was developed under the supervision of Ian Hodder and curated by Duygu Tarkan with the contributions of researchers from the Çatalhöyük Research Project.
+The exhibition project was curated by Duygu Tarkan, who is a veteran archaeologist from Çatalhöyük and managed by Şeyda Çetin, with the contributions of the excavation director Ian Hodder and researchers from the Çatalhöyük Research Project.
 The exhibition is designed by PATTU Architecture and made possible by the support of Yapı Kredi Bank that is one of the main sponsors of Çatalhöyük excavations since 1997 and the technological sponsorship of Arçelik.

 “The Curious Case of Çatalhöyük” narrates the reflexive methods of the excavations from the initial phase when the trowel touches the soil to the documentation of the finds, from laboratory analysis to the transfer of information.
 It sheds light on the work of the research team of international specialists and elucidates the various stages of an excavation project.
 Although field excavation remains a primary form of investigation at Çatalhöyük, digital, experimental and visual reconstruction methods are increasingly employed to aid research and interpretation.
 This legacy is reflected in exhibition displays with 3D printed replicas of selected finds as well as laser-scanned overviews of the mounds.
 A VR project presents an immersive recreation of the Çatalhöyük settlement.
 Equipped with VR headsets, visitors will be transported back into a Çatalhöyük building to observe what life was like back then.